 The NamCode has continued to be widely accepted and implemented in all sectors of the Namibian market.
+All NSX Primary listed companies are required to comply with the NAMCODE on "apply or explain" or King IV on an "apply and explain" basis.
 The NamCode booklet is available on the NSX website free of charge and hard-copies are available for purchase.